The

 Ashley Judd and CoCo Lee join a religious rite for those who have died of AIDS-related illnesses at Wat Phrabat Namphu hospice in Lop Buri province.

+Ashley Judd and CoCo Lee sit with a HIV patient at the AIDS hospice in Wat Phrabaht Nampu temple.
 CoCo Lee was reduced to tears after this visit, and I saw a clip of her on TV saying that "[she'll] never forget all the wonderful people [she] met" and that the whole experience has left her feeling "incredibly sad".

-Oh, and sorry for jumping on the Spiderman bandwagon, but after watching it over the weekend, it has to be said - Spiderman 2 kicks major Doc Oc ass.
+After having been splashed across all the local newspapers and evening news recaps, this image has become rather famous around town.
+A picture can indeed speak a thousand words. ~*~ Oh, and sorry for jumping on the Spiderman bandwagon, but after watching it over the weekend, it has to be said - Spiderman 2 kicks major Doc Oc ass.
 I may posses an intense loathing for arachnids of all shapes and forms, but Tobey Maguire, I mean, Spidey, can save me from mad scientists anyday.

 Currently Playing: Bohn Haw Koy by Sandra (Why are Thai songs always so sad?)